How Sweet It Is

-Okay, what is it about sweet wines having such a bad rep?
-Every general Joe-schmo out there to whom I offer, suggest, recommend a luscious lovely always, and I mean always says, “No thanks.
+What is it about sweet wines getting such a bad rep?
+When offered a sweet wine, in my experience most people respond with a “No thanks.
 I don’t like sweet wines.”.
 Really?
-Are you sure, or are you basing that on the one cheap asti plonk you tried 15 years ago?
-It’s kind of like the “I don’t drink white wine” syndrome that is purely on the crappy, low-budg, heavy, oaky Chardonnays we all had to choke down at most weddings.
-It has to stop.
+Are you sure about that, or are you basing that on the one cheap Asti you tried 15 years ago or the infamous Black Tower days of the 70s era?
+It’s kind of like the “I don’t drink white wine” syndrome that is purely based on the lesser, usually heavily-oaked Chardonnays we all had to choke down at weddings.

 If you’re not drinking sweet wines, you are missing a big party in your mouth.